sagemath/trac_to_gh/Issue 4960.md

 # Issue 4960: issue with user account creation in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4960

 Original creator: was